Each Breath Be Blessed, Every Hour Be Stilled

 "Actually, Harry, Scott asked if I would help you train," Sophie said.

 Sophie didn't appear to be much of an opponent, but appearances were deceiving.
 Hermione knew that Harry had been struggling to learn anything under the lightning-quick instinctual onslaught that was Scott's tutelage.
 Sophie might offer something more palatable.
-Hermione just hoped that Sophie wouldn't injure Harry before the mission, which was a strange thought to reconcile with the Kharadjai woman's porcelain doll features.
+Hermione just hoped that Sophie wouldn't injure Harry before the mission, which was a strange thought to reconcile with the Kharadjai woman's tiny stature and porcelain doll features.

 "When do the rest of us get to learn all that?"
 Ginny inquired.

 "Whenever you ask," Scott said.

 "Er… How about I go back to Scott and you practise with Sophie?"
 Harry suggested.

 "What?
 You don't think I can handle him?"
 Ginny demanded.